zipfriis/dotfiles/readme.md

-# my personal dot-filse (dont use this, not really designed for that. )
+# my personal dot-filse
+dont use this onless you copy something you like to use. but is more an example